Semington

 The village has two locks on the Kennet and Avon Canal, known as the Semington Locks, and nearby is the start of the disused Wilts and Berks Canal.

 Geography

 The Semington Brook, a westward-flowing tributary of the Avon, forms the east and north boundaries of the parish.
 Sometime after 1818, the central part of the northern boundary was realigned to follow the Kennet and Avon Canal.

 Semington village developed along the main road from Melksham to Westbury which became the A350 primary route.
 In 2004 a bypass was opened, taking the A350 0.4 mi east of the village.

 Little Marsh (or Littlemarsh) is a hamlet south of Semington, along the old course of the A350.
 Littleton is no longer populated, and the only area currently designated as belonging to Littleton is the roundabout at the A350 and A361 road crossing.

 Governance

 The civil parish elects a parish council.
 It is in the area of Wiltshire Council unitary authority, which is responsible for all significant local government functions.

-The village is the most populous area of 'Summerham and Seend' electoral ward.
-This ward starts in the northwest at Semington, stretches south to Steeple Ashton then northeast to Seend.
-The total ward population at the 2011 census was 4,264.